ietf-rats-wg/eat/draft-ietf-rats-eat.md

 While it is not required that EAT be used with the RATS operational model described in Figure 1 in {{RATS.Architecture}}, or even that it be used for attestation, this document is authored with an orientation around that model.

-To summarize, an attester on an entity/device generates attestation evidence.
+To summarize, an Attester on an entity/device generates Attestation Evidence.
-Attestation evidence is a claims set describing various characteristics of the device.
+Attestation Evidence is a Claims Set describing various characteristics of the entity/device.
-Attestation evidence also is usually signed by a key that proves the entity/device and the evidence it produces are authentic.
+Attestation Evidence also is usually signed by a key that proves the entity/device and the evidence it produces are authentic.
-The claims set includes a nonce or some other means to provide freshness.
+The Claims Set includes a nonce or some other means to provide freshness.
-The attestation evidence goes to a verifier where the signature is validated.
+The Attestation Evidence goes to a Verifier where the signature is validated.
-Some of the claims may also be validated.
+Some of the Claims may also be validated.
-The verifier then produces attestation results which is also usually a claims set.
+The Verifier then produces Attestation Results which is also usually a Claims Set.
-The attestation results go to the relying party which is the ultimate consumer of the "remote attestaiton procedure", RATS.
+The Attestation Results go to the Relying Party which is the ultimate consumer of the "Remote Attestaton Procedures", RATS.
-The relying party uses the attestation results as needed for the use case, perhaps allowing a device on the network, allowing a financial transaction or such.
+The Relying Party uses the Attestation Results as needed for the use case, perhaps allowing a device on the network, allowing a financial transaction or such.

-Note that sometimes the verifier and relying party are not separate.
+Note that sometimes the Verifier and Relying Party are not separate.

-In particular, EAT is suitable to carry either attestation evidence or attestation results as defined in the RATS architecture.
+In particular, EAT is suitable to carry either Attestation Evidence or Attestation Results.

 ### Use as Attestation Evidence

-Any claim defined in this document or in the IANA CWT or JWT registry may be used in attestation evidence, though not all will be useful as attestation evidence.
+Any claim defined in this document or in the IANA CWT or JWT registry may be used in Attestation Evidence.

-Attestation evidence nearly always has to be signed or otherwise have authenticity and integrity protection because the attester is remote relative to the verifier.
+Attestation Evidence nearly always has to be signed or otherwise have authenticity and integrity protection because the Attester is remote relative to the Verifier.
-Usually this is accomplished using COSE/JOSE signing where the signing key is an attestation key provisioned into the entity/device by its manufacturer.
+Usually, this is by using COSE/JOSE signing where the signing key is an attestation key provisioned into the entity/device by its manufacturer.
-The details of how this is done are beyond this specification, but see {{keyid}}.
+The details of how this is achieved are beyond this specification, but see {{keyid}}.
-If there is already a suitable secure channel between the attester and verifier, UCCS may be used.
+If there is already a suitable secure channel between the Attester and Verifier, UCCS may be used.

 ### Use as Attestation Results

-Any claim defined in this document or in the IANA CWT or JWT registry may be used in attestation results, though not all will be useful as attestation results.
+Any claim defined in this document or in the IANA CWT or JWT registry may be used in Attestation Results.

 It is useful to characterize the relationship of claims in Evidence to those in Attestation Results.

 Many claims in Evidence simply will pass through the Verifier to the Relying Party without modification.
 They will be verified as authentic from the device by the Verifier just through normal verification of the Attester's signature.
-They will be protected against modification when they are conveyed to the Relying Party by whatever means is used to protect Attestation Results.
-(The details of that protection are out of scope of this document.)
-The UEID, {{UEID}}, and Location, {{location}}, claims are examples of claims that are passed through.
+The UEID, {{UEID}}, and Location, {{location}}, are examples of claims that may be passed through.

 Some claims in Evidence will be verified by the Verifier by comparison to Reference Values.
-In this case the claims in Evidence will not likely be conveyed to the Relying Party.
+These claims will not likely be conveyed to the Relying Party.
 Instead, some claim indicating they were checked may be added to the Attestation Results or it may be tacitly known that the Verifier always does this check.
-For example, the Verifier receives the Software Evidence claim, {{swevidence}}, compares it to reference values and conveys the results to the Relying Party in a Software Measurement Results Claim, {{swresults}}.
+For example, the Verifier receives the Software Evidence claim, {{swevidence}}, compares it to Reference Values and conveys the results to the Relying Party in a Software Measurement Results Claim, {{swresults}}.

 In some cases the Verifier may provide privacy-preserving functionality by stripping or modifying claims that do not posses sufficient privacy-preserving characteristics.
 For example, the data in the Location claim, {{location}}, may be modified to have a precision of a few kilometers rather than a few meters.

+When the Verifier is remote from the Relying Party, the Attestation Results must be protected for integrity, authenticity and possibly confidentiality.
+Often this will simply be https as per a normal web service, but COSE or JOSE may also be used.
+The details of this protection are beyond the scope of this document.

 ## Entity Overview